You know they're

 20. They have at least five Hawaiian bracelets.

-21. They never, ever, under any circumstances, wear socks with slippers or
+21. They never, ever, under any circumstances, wear socks with slippers

 aloha shirts that match their wives' muumuus.